NREL/OpenStudio-user-documentation/docs/next_steps/CreatingYourModel.md

 ------

 ## Air, Plant and Zone HVAC Systems
 The HVAC Systems tab is used to create, inspect, and edit air and plant loops.
 The green “+” at the top left is used to add template or empty loops, and the “x” next to it will delete them.
-The pull-down at the top right of the body is to select which loop to is displayed.
+The pull-down at the top right of the body is to select which loop to displayed.

 Hit the green plus button to add a loop.